top of page

 2. Give Emotionally Intelligent Feedback

-Avoid shaming the other person.
+• Avoid shaming the other person.
 Validate and acknowledge any emotions they may be exhibiting.

-Pay attention to body language and tone of voice throughout the feedback session.
+• Pay attention to body language and tone of voice throughout the feedback session.

 However, if you’re in an online environment, this can be difficult.
 But there are ways to work around it:

-Receiving Feedback: How to
+How to receive feedback?

 You cannot control what kind of feedback you receive, but what you can control is how you decide to take it.
 Just like any other piece of information you come across, feedback should be filtered and observed.
-Question if the feedback is genuine, if it’s useful or biased.
+Question if the feedback is genuine, useful or if it’s biased.

 1. Identifying Negative, Uncritical Feedback

-In a professional working environment, you have all the right to expect well-delivered feedback.
-In general, good feedback is delivered in a respectful way and communicates the
+In a professional working environment, you have the right to expect well-delivered feedback.
+In general, great creative feedback is delivered in a respectful way and communicates the (i) Issues (ii) Expectations, and (iii) Resolutions of your work.

-(i) Issues (ii) Expectations, and (iii) Resolutions, of your work.
-If you don’t receive the information mentioned, and unhelpful criticism is laid out in front of you instead—it can be considered as negative, uncritical feedback.
+If you don’t receive the information mentioned and unhelpful criticism is laid out in front of you instead—it can be considered uncritical or negative feedback.
 Here are some examples:

-Personal attacks: The feedback lacks respect, appears sarcastic and/or depreciates the work, such as: “This is terrible.”, “Oh wow, so you consider this “Good to go”?”
+• Personal attacks: The feedback lacks respect, appears sarcastic, and/or depreciates the work, such as: “This is terrible.”, “Oh wow, so you consider this “Good to go”?”

-Vague and non-specific: This type of feedback expects you to keep looking for a solution without knowing their expectations—this can affect productivity and may be demotivating.
+• Vague and non-specific: This type of feedback expects you to keep looking for a solution without knowing their expectations—this can affect productivity and may be demotivating.
 This might be shown as “I just don’t like it.”, “Something doesn’t look right, but I can’t tell you what.”

 b.
 Respond with respect and establish requisites: If responding is unavoidable, ask questions to clarify (i) What are the issues ii) What are the expectations, and (iii) Are there any suggestions for amendment?
 When you don’t receive clear answers, gently put your foot down by setting requisites—be upfront about needing specifications and clarity.